gammalib/gammalib/doc/source/users/user_manual/modules/sky.rst

 Sky map pixels are implemented by the :doxy:`GSkyPixel` class.

 Sky regions are represented by the abstract :doxy:`GSkyRegion` base class.
-So far, only a simple circular sky region is implemented by the :doxy:`GSkyRegionCircle` class.
+So far, a simple circular sky region and an arbitrary sky map region is implemented by the :doxy:`GSkyRegionCircle` and :doxy:`GSkyRegionMap` classes.
+In the latter, map pixels that different from zero define the sky region.
 Sky regions are collected in the :doxy:`GSkyRegions` container class.

 Coordinates in the horizon system (altitude and azimuth) are implemented by the :doxy:`GHorizDir` class.